edannenberg/kubler/README.md

     $ ./kubler.sh build -f mynamespace/myimage

-Same as above, but also rebuild all `rootfs.tar` files:
+Same as above, but also force a rebuild of any existing `rootfs.tar` files:

     $ ./kubler.sh build -F mynamespace/myimage